wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-teams-commerce-integration/includes/introduction.md

 - In Exercise 3, Task 3, you'll play the role of a store employee who will view the assigned tasks and mark it as complete once the task is completed.

-- And in Exercise 3 – Task 4, you will login back to teams as Retail communications manager to check the progress of the tasks across stores by using a list report.
+- And in Exercise 3 – Task 4, you will log back in to Teams as Retail communications manager to check the progress of the tasks across stores by using a list report.

 ### Prerequisites

-- D365 Commerce
+- Dynamics 365 Commerce

 - Microsoft Teams